 - Break up any large chunks of florets by hand, or use a knife to cut them into smaller pieces.

-Yes, you can use frozen broccoli to make roasted broccoli using this recipe.
-The roasted broccoli will be more tender when using frozen rather than fresh broccoli.
-No need to thaw the broccoli, simply place it on the pan frozen and add approximately 5 minutes to the roasting time.
+Yes, you can use frozen veggies to make roasted broccoli using this recipe.
+In fact, your broccoli in the oven will be even more tender when using frozen instead of fresh.
+No need to thaw — simply place it on the pan frozen and add approximately 5 minutes to the roasting time.

-If you like this recipe, you may be interested in some of our other vegetable side dish recipes:
+If you like this recipe, you may be interested in these other delicious vegetable side dish recipes: